KavinAravindhan/Uphold/README.md

 ## Installation

-To get started with Fucolicious, follow these steps:
+To get started with Uphold, follow these steps:

 1. **Clone the repository:**
    ```sh